iqbalyarkhan/deprecated/_posts/typescript.md/2023-02-12-Typescript.md

 a = { b: 1, 10: true, 20: false };
 ```

-The `[key: T]: U` syntax is called an **index signature**, and this is the way you tell TypeScript that the given object might contain more keys.
-The way to read it is, “For this object, all keys of type T must have values of type U.” Index signatures let you safely add more keys to an object, in addition to any keys that you explicitly declared.
+The `[key: T]: U` `([key: number]: boolean)` syntax is called an **index signature**, and this is the way you tell TypeScript that the given object might contain more keys.
+The way to read it is, “For this object, all keys of type T (`number` in our example) must have values of type U (`boolean` in our example).”
+Index signatures let you safely add more keys to an object, in addition to any keys that you explicitly declared.
 What this means is that for `a`, if you have a number on the left, then it must have a boolean assigned:

 ```tsx
 // not ok: